surniaulula/wpsso/README.md

 <li>Customizable image dimensions for Facebook / Open Graph, Pinterest, Schema and each Twitter Card type.</li>
 <li>Fallback to image alt values if the content and except do not include any text.</li>
 <li>Optional fallback to a default image and video for index and search webpages.</li>
-<li>Validates image dimensions and aspect ratios for reliable sharing results.</li>
+<li>Validates min/max image dimensions and aspect ratios for reliable sharing results.</li>
 <li>Auto-regeneration of inaccurate / missing WordPress image sizes.</li>
-<li>Fully renders content (including shortcodes) for accurate description texts.</li>
 <li>Configurable title separator character (hyphen by default).</li>
 <li>Configurable title and description lengths (Open Graph, Twitter Card, SEO).</li>
 <li>Includes author, co-author / contributor and publisher markup for Facebook, Pinterest and Google.</li>